 Additional wells are sampled on a quarterly or yearly basis, depending on well location.
-Every year, the sampling schedule includes a county-wide sampling event conducted at the height of the dry season to coincide with the time when inland movement Figure 29: Salt front monitoring network of the saltwater front would be at its peak.
+Every year, the sampling schedule includes a county-wide sampling event conducted at the height of the dry season to coincide with the time when inland movement of the saltwater front would be at its peak.
 The data derived from that sampling is used by the U.S. Geological Survey to identify any significant movement of the salt front, and to map the location of the salt front if a significant movement is evident.